Love in the Time of COVID-19: A Slightly Objective Guide to Online Dating Apps

 So there you have it.
 Comprehensive?
 Sort of.
 Accurate?
 Eh.
 This is just my point of view, and how I interpret it.
 But I do know one thing, and that's called being safe.
 Connecting with new people online is amazing but there can be negative and even abusive connections.
 If you feel like you are being bullied or assaulted, please report your interaction to the platform.
 If you do plan to meet someone in person whom you've never met, let a friend know and meet them in a public space.
 Do not give out your address.
 Use your discretion, but if you don't feel the person you're chatting with is the person they say they are, go with your gut.
 Trans, gender non-conforming folks, and women are more likely to face danger online than anyone else.
 We shouldn't be afraid to date, but we should be aware.

-Derick Stevens-Jones is a co-creator of Queerport.
-You can usually find them at their vintage shop or out and about documenting Shreveport's queer history in the making.
+J.D.
+Stevens-Jones is a co-creator of Queerport.
+You can usually find them at The Korner Lounge or out and about documenting Shreveport's queer history.